-Queen Flash – The Real Tribute To Queen (Boca Black Box- Boca Raton)
+Queen Flash – The Ultimate Queen Tribute (Boca Black Box- Boca Raton)

-* Queen Flash – The Real Tribute To Queen.
+* Queen Flash – The Ultimate Queen Tribute.

-Queen Flash is one of the best Queen tribute bands in the world…
+Queen Flash is one of the best Queen tribute acts- in the world…

 Don’t miss these guys!